PrefectHQ/prefect/docs/core/concepts/results.md

 Task-level result handlers will _always_ be used over flow-level handlers.
 Neither will be used if a task's `checkpointing` kwarg is set to `False`, or the global `prefect.config.tasks.checkpointing` value is set to `False`.
 :::

-::: warning result handlers are always attached to task outputs For example, suppose task A has result handler A, and task B has result handler B, and that A passes data downstream to B. If B fails and requests a retry, it needs to cache its inputs, one of which came from A. When it stores this data, it will use result handler A.
+::: warning Result handlers are always attached to task outputs For example, suppose task A has result handler A, and task B has result handler B, and that A passes data downstream to B. If B fails and requests a retry, it needs to cache its inputs, one of which came from A. If you are using Cloud, [Cloud will use result handlers to persist the input cache](https://docs.prefect.io/cloud/faq/dataflow.html#when-is-data-persisted), and since the data is from task A it will use result handler A.
 :::

 ::: warning Parameters are different